connexcs/docs/docs/customer/customer.md

 ![alt text][ipauth-adv]

-**Parameter Rewrite** tab

-Used to create automatic replacements for destination numbers or CLI.
+The **Parameter Rewrite** tab is used to create automatic replacements for destination numbers or CLI.

 1. Click the **`+`**.
 2. Select the parameter you want to modify.